-- (B) The complainant is the only person who is, or who will be, depicted in the live performance, or the actor and complainant are the only persons who are, or who will be, depicted in the live performance; - (C) The actor has the complainant's gives effective consent to the actor's conduct or the actor reasonably believes that the actor has the complainant's gave effective consent to the actor's conduct; - (D) The actor is the only audience for the live performance, other than the complainant, or the actor reasonably believes that the actor is the only audience for the live performance, other than the complainant. - (4) It is an affirmative defense to subparagraphs (a)(1)(A), (a)(1)(C), (b)(1)(A), and (b)(1)(C) that the actor, in fact: - (A) Is an employee of a school, museum, library, or movie theater, or other venue; - (B) Is acting within the reasonable scope of that role; - (C) Has no control over the creation or selection of the live performance; and - (D) Does not record, photograph, or film the live performance. - (5) Burden of Proof.
-The actor has the burden of proof for an affirmative defense and must prove the affirmative defense by a preponderance of the evidence. - (e) Penalties. - (1) First degree arranging a live sexual performance of a minor is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree arranging a live sexual performance of a minor is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+- (C) The actor has the complainant's effective consent to the actor's conduct, or the actor reasonably believes that the actor has the complainant's effective consent to the actor's conduct; - (D) The actor is the only audience for the live performance, other than the complainant, or the actor reasonably believes that the actor is the only audience for the live performance, other than the complainant. - (4) It is an affirmative defense to subparagraphs (a)(1)(C) and (b)(1)(C) that the actor, in fact: - (A) Is an employee of a school, museum, library, movie theater, or other venue; - (B) Is acting within the reasonable scope of that role; - (C) Has no control over the creation or selection of the live performance; and - (D) Does not record, photograph, or film the live performance. - (d) Penalties. - (1) First degree arranging a live sexual performance of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree arranging a live sexual performance of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (e) Definitions.

-(f) Definitions.
 The terms "knowingly" and "reckless" have the meanings specified in RCC § 22E-206; and the terms "actor," "complainant," "domestic partnership," "effective consent," "live performance," "obscene," "sadomasochistic abuse," "sexual act," "sexual contact," and "simulated" have the meanings specified in RCC § 22E-701.